dla1996/Matlab---Computer-Vision-Inverse-Kinematics/README.md

 These are files we will be using for Demo 4 of our robotics course.
 The purpose of this is to have our repurposed robot arm follow an object with Matlab's computer vision toolbox using inverse kinematics.

-Currently in progress...Denwis La and Joseph Mccarthy.
+Currently in progress...Denwis La, Joseph Mccarthy, Akshay Kumar.